virtuozzo/custom_active_record_observer/README.md

 end
 ```

-which can be put into a single initializer file instead of scattering around and having it in each AR model.
+which you can put into a single initializer file instead of scattering it around and having it in each AR model.
 That file is easier to remove in future.
 It incapsulates all the “inaccurate" dependencies.